ArkoSammy12/creeper-healing/README.md

  - `/creeper-healing block_placement_delay [decimal argument]`: Change the delay in seconds between each block placement during the creeper explosion healing process.
 The change will only apply for explosions that occur after this command was executed.
 Use this command without passing a value to see the current value in the config.
  - `/creeper-healing heal_on_flowing_water [true or false]`: Change whether or not the mod should heal blocks where there is currently flowing water.
 Use this command without passing a value to see the current value in the config.
  - `/creeper-healing heal_on_flowing_lava [true or false]`: Change whether or not the mod should heal blocks where there is currently flowing lava.
 Use this command without passing a value to see the current value in the config.
+- `/creeper-healing block_placement_sound_effect [true or false]`: Change whether or not a block heal should play a sound effect.
+Use this command without passing a value to see the current value in the config.
 - `/creeper-healing reload_config`: Allows you to change the values of the config file and apply them to the game or server without having to restart.
-Note that the reloaded changes will only apply for explosions that occur after the command was executed, except for `heal_on_flowing_water` and `heal_on_flowing_lava`.
+Note that the reloaded changes will only apply for explosions that occur after the command was executed, except for `heal_on_flowing_water`, `heal_on_flowing_lava`, and `block_placement_sound_effect`.

 **Note**: All of these commands require operator permissions.